OlivierSohn/hamazed/BACKLOG.md

-- limit the time an update takes ?
+- display debug infos in a nice way when using the terminal : overlay,

 - store update time in deadlines, to replace "while we are under the budget" by "if curTimeSpent + foreseenTimeSpent < budget then update this deadline"